openSUSE/news-o-o/_posts/2011-06-18-opensuse-weekly-news-issue-180-is-out.markdown

 This is just a short follow-up to my older blogpost [Adding YaST menuitem to GNOME 3 status menu](http://stick.gk2.sk/blog/2011/05/adding-yast-menuitem-to-gnome-3-status-menu/).
 Few minutes ago [Andy](http://www.wafaa.eu/) asked me if I could create a proper gnome-shell
           extension so I went ahead and did it. ![](http://stick.gk2.sk/blog/wp-includes/images/smilies/icon_smile.gif)

-I™ve set a [git repo on Gitorious](https://gitorious.org/opensuse/gnome-shell-extension-yast-status-menu) and also built the package in my [home:prusnak](http://bit.ly/lVV2VS) project.
+Iâ€™ve set a [git repo on Gitorious](https://gitorious.org/opensuse/gnome-shell-extension-yast-status-menu) and also built the package in my [home:prusnak](http://bit.ly/lVV2VS) project.
 If there will be interest from our GNOME Team, I will
           create a submit request to some GNOME devel project and Factory as well.

-If you don™t know this yet, you have to install
+If you donâ€™t know this yet, you have to install
-          theÃ½gnome-shell-extension-yast-status-menu and then either logout and login or press Alt+F2 and type r (which will restart gnome-shell).
+          theÃ½gnome-shell-extension-yast-status-menu and then either logout and login or press Alt+F2 and type â€œrâ€ (which will restart gnome-shell).

 Enjoy! ![](http://stick.gk2.sk/blog/wp-includes/images/smilies/icon_smile.gif)

 ![](http://stick.gk2.sk/blog/wp-content/uploads/2011/05/gnome3-menu-yast.png)

-
+â€

 #### ![Header Picture](http://saigkill.homelinux.net/images/Kde-logo.jpg)KDE Team

+â€œ

 Will Stephenson: KDE 4.7 Beta coming to Factory